Category: Google Cloud Dataproc

 • Part 2: Taming the Beast – Deep Dive into the Proxy-Aware GPU Initialization Action

 Part 2: Taming the Beast – Deep Dive into the Proxy-Aware GPU Initialization Action In Part 1 of this series, we laid the network foundation for running secure Dataproc clusters.
-Now, let’s zoom in on the core component responsible for installing and configuring NVIDIA GPU drivers in this restricted environment: the install_gpu_driver.sh script from the…
+Now, let’s zoom in on the core component responsible for installing and configuring NVIDIA GPU drivers and the associated ML stack in this restricted environment:…

 • Dataproc GPUs, Secure Boot, & Proxies